brianshumate/vaultron/examples/tls/README.md

 allow_token_displayname               false
 allowed_domains                       [node.arus.consul]
 allowed_other_sans                    <nil>
+allowed_serial_numbers                []
+allowed_uri_sans                      []
 basic_constraints_valid_for_non_ca    false
 client_flag                           true
 code_signing_flag                     false
-country                               []
-email_protection_flag                 false
-enforce_hostnames                     true
+country                               [United States of America] email_protection_flag                 false enforce_hostnames                     true ext_key_usage                         []
+ext_key_usage_oids                    []
 generate_lease                        true
 key_bits                              2048
 key_type                              rsa
-key_usage                             [DigitalSignature KeyAgreement KeyEncipherment] locality                              []
+key_usage                             [DigitalSignature KeyAgreement KeyEncipherment] locality                              [Kittyhawk] max_ttl                               42000h
-max_ttl                               42000h0m0s
 no_store                              false
+not_before_duration                   30s
 organization                          [Vaultron Lab]
 ou                                    []
 policy_identifiers                    []
 postal_code                           []
-province                              []
+province                              [Outer Banks]
+require_cn                            true
 server_flag                           true
 street_address                        []
-ttl                                   42000h0m0s
+ttl                                   42000h
 use_csr_common_name                   true
 use_csr_sans                          true
 ```

 ## Issue Certificates

-Vaultron uses docker with a predictable address space and we will issue a certificate per container, but this is not really necessary since the IP SANs will be for ranged address space of Vaultron (172.17.0.1-172.17.0.20) anyway and the certificates could be shared/interchangeable since they're not for a specific IP or FQDN.
+Vaultron uses docker with some predictable address spaces and we will issue a certificate per container, but this is not really necessary since the IP SANs will be for ranged address space of Vaultron (172.17.0.1-172.17.0.20 and 100.115.92.200-100.115.92.220 for ChromeOS) anyway and the certificates could be shared/interchangeable since they're not for a specific IP or FQDN.
 We also allow loopback IP.

-While this is kind of gross, this is just a sandbox for playing anyway...
+While this is kind of gross, it is all to secure a sandbox or playground deployment as a conceptual feature.

 ### Whyeeeee?